 For more information on checking ID, see: Acceptable forms of identification

-Earlier this year as part of Council's emergency relief package to support businesses, we issued rebates of all footpath trading fees from 1 April 2020 until 30 June 2020.
+Early in 2020 as part of Council's emergency relief package to support businesses, we issued rebates of all footpath trading fees from 1 April 2020 until 30 June 2020.

 Current permit-holders can continue to trade on the footpath under their existing permit conditions, provided public liability insurance is current for $20 million.